track-asia-vn/trackasia-annotation-extension/README.md

 ---

-The Maplibre Annotation Extension is a lightweight library you can use with the Maplibre Maps SDK for iOS to quickly add basic shapes, icons, and other annotations to a map.
+The Trackasia Annotation Extension is a lightweight library you can use with the Trackasia Maps SDK for iOS to quickly add basic shapes, icons, and other annotations to a map.

 This extension leverages the power of runtime styling with an object oriented approach to simplify the creation and styling of annotations.

 ### Using CocoaPods
-To install the Maplibre Annotation Extension using CocoaPods:
+To install the Trackasia Annotation Extension using CocoaPods:

 Create a Podfile with the following specification:

 ```
-pod 'MaplibreAnnotationExtension', '0.0.1-beta.2'
+pod 'TrackasiaAnnotationExtension', '0.0.1-beta.2'
 ```

 Run `pod repo update && pod install` and open the resulting Xcode workspace.

 ### Manual Installation

-Download and unzip the latest [release](https://github.com/m0nac0/maplibre-annotation-extension/releases).
+Download and unzip the latest [release](https://github.com/track-asia/trackasia-annotation-extension/releases).

-Drag **MaplibreAnnotationExtension.framework** into your project's Embedded Binaries section in the project editor.
+Drag **TrackasiaAnnotationExtension.framework** into your project's Embedded Binaries section in the project editor.
 In the sheet that appears, make sure "Copy items if needed" is checked, then select Finish.

 ### Carthage & Swift Package Manager